Code Blue shelters open overnight in Buffalo, southern Erie County

-ERIE COUNTY, N.Y. — A Code Blue 32 is in effect Sunday night for Buffalo and southern Erie County.
-Several shelters will be open Sunday and Monday to help anyone in need, according to the Western New York Coalition for the Homeless.
+ERIE COUNTY, N.Y. — A Code Blue 32 is in effect Saturday night for Buffalo and southern Erie County.
+Several shelters will be open Saturday and Sunday to help anyone in need, according to the Western New York Coalition for the Homeless.

 - Harbor House, 241 Genesee Street, Buffalo